How to Make a CV That Actually Gets You Interviews in Colombia

 Showing original language

 This guide gets straight to the point.
 How to structure your resume for the Colombian job market, what distinguishes CVs that get interviews from those that don't, and what mistakes you should avoid.
-Whether you're looking for work at a local company or aiming for international employers or remote work.
+Whether you're looking for a job at a local company or aiming for international employers or remote work.

 What makes a resume different in Colombia